dotcontract/www-dotcontract-org/app/pages/docs/cli/commit/index.md

 ```flags
 --post
 ```
 Includes a post within the commit.
+It requires two arguments `[path] [value]`.
 The first argument is dotcontract endpoint, and the second argument is the value.

 ```flags
 --rule